Drill4J/zed-conference-2021-workshop/README.md

 7. Widget should appear on the page.
 Enter test name and press "Start Test" button.
 Press "Finish Test" button when you are done with our test.

+8. Navigate to Drill4J Admin Panel to see the test coverage in "Active Scope" pane.

+9. __MANDATORY ACTION__: Press "Finish Scope" button in order to integrate changes into the build.
+Essentially "save it" for tests2run suggestions for later builds.
+It won't work otherwise.

-8. Navigate to Drill4J Admin Panel to see the test coverage.
-You can find your specific test in under "Build Tests" tab.
+10. You can find your specific test in under "Build Tests" tab.
 Use test name to filter the table.